 For me, going to Court was emotionally exhausting.
 It wasn’t just that the ultimate decision was taken out of my hands.
 It was because I had to read all the negative things my ex thinks about me, including his lies.
-I had to find a way to not let him see that I was upset by what he wrote.
+I found way to not let him see that I was upset by what he wrote.
 I had to keep everything that was happening from my children.
 When I was feeling anxious or angry or sad my kids knew something was wrong but I couldn’t talk to them honestly.
 It was hard to reassure them about what was happening when I wasn’t sure what was going to happen.
-I was scared and anxious and worried and alone.
-The only other person who could really relate to what I was going through was my ex-husband – but he was my ?enemy?, not my friend.
+I felt scared, anxious, worried, and alone..
+The only other person who could really relate to what I was going through was my ex-husband – but he was my “enemy”, not my friend.

 The period between filing response material and trial day was a challenging time for the narrator, as they were uncertain about their children’s presence.
 The trial was an interim period, with no clear decision on whether the narrator’s argument was more persuasive than the ex-husband’s.
 The court expert’s opinion was based on a small sample of the narrator’s children’s feelings, and the rest of their life was based on this information.
 The narrator had no control over the trial, decisions, or approach to the situation, and was at the mercy of the professionals they paid.
 The Family Report Writer’s findings were not entirely accurate, but they provided a snapshot of the narrator’s children’s experiences.
 The narrator felt a sense of being at the mercy of the professionals they paid.